Biology (BIOL)

 BIOL 244 ZOOLOGY3 Credits

 The physiology, behavior, ecology, and phylogenetic treatment of vertebrate and invertebrate animals, living and extinct.
+Primary literature reading and technical writing are required in this course.

 Prerequisites: BIOL 101, 101L, 102, 102L